mario-guerra/marioguerra.xyz/src/content/blog/building-intelligent-chatbots-with-microsoft-teams-data/2024-04-12-building-intelligent-chatbots-with-microsoft-teams-data.md

 ---
-title: "Building Intelligent Chatbots with Microsoft Teams Data"
-date: "2024-04-12"
-author: "Mario Guerra"
+author: Mario Guerra
-image: Teams-Channel-Data-Export-Title-Pic.jpg
 categories:
-  - "Artificial Intelligence"
+- Artificial Intelligence
-  - "Future of Work"
+- Future of Work
+date: '2024-04-12'
+description: This article discusses how to use the Microsoft Graph API to extract data from Teams channels and build a Retrieval-Augmented Generation (RAG) enhanced chatbot to improve productivity and communication.
+image: "Teams-Channel-Data-Export-Title-Pic.jpg"
 tags:
-  - "AI"
+- AI
-  - "ChatGPT"
+- ChatGPT
-  - "future of work"
+- future of work
-  - "Microsoft Teams"
+- Microsoft Teams
-  - "RAG"
+- RAG
-  - "retrieval augmented generation"
+- retrieval augmented generation
-description: "This article discusses how to use the Microsoft Graph API to extract data from Teams channels and build a Retrieval-Augmented Generation (RAG) enhanced chatbot to improve productivity and communication."
+title: "Building Intelligent Chatbots with Microsoft Teams Data"
+slug: "building-intelligent-chatbots-with-microsoft-teams-data"
 ---

 ## Introduction